 QUEEN OF HEAVEN, MOTHER, ADVOCATE, OUR LADY OF VICTORY, STAR OF THE SEA - From the early Christian centuries to today, representations of the Virgin Mary have evolved and changed, and are as diverse as her many titles.
 Using a cross-disciplinary approach, this course will examine the making, meaning, and reception of Marian images within the various social, religious, and cultural milieus from which they emerged.
-For example, we will consider Greek icons depicting Mary as Theotokos, or God-bearer, Italian Renaissance imagery of the Virgin and Child, nineteenth-century portrayals of Mary as the Immaculate Conception, the miraculous Black Madonnas the world over, images of Mary in non-Christian contexts (for example, in the Quran) and vernacular Marian shrines.
-We will meet synchronously (via Zoom) 1x per week and the course will have a dedicated Slack workspace for asynchronous posting and sharing.
+For example, we will consider Greek icons depicting Mary as Theotokos, or God-bearer, Italian Renaissance imagery of the Virgin and Child, portrayals of Mary in film, Marian art and BLM, images of Mary in religious contexts beyond Christianity, and vernacular Marian gardens.
 Students will be evaluated through final research papers on an original topic of their choice, class participation, and an oral presentation.
 Intended audience: any advanced graduate student interested in the art and material culture of religion.